antonio-fazari/client-hub/README.md

 client-hub
 ==========

-A client hub built using backbone and node.
+A client hub built using ember and node.